 Online courses area a great option for busy, working students as well as for those who have scheduling conflicts and want to study on their own time.
 As time goes by, expect to see more and more online learning options become available.

-In 2018-2019, 732 students took at least one online class at Alvernia University.
-This is the same number of students who took online classes the previous year.
+In 2020-2021, 875 students took at least one online class at Alvernia University.
+This is a decrease from the 891 students who took online classes the previous year.

 |Year||Took at Least One Online Class||Took All Classes Online|